Everything You Need to Know About Visiting Hokkaido (17 Questions Answered)

 Miso ramen, kaisendon, soft-serve

-Hokkaido rewards repeat visits because it's functionally two different destinations.
-Three visits in and I still haven't made it to Shiretoko or the Daisetsuzan mountains.
-There's always a reason to come back.
+Hokkaido rewards repeat visits because it functions as two different destinations.
+Even seasoned regulars leave Shiretoko and the Daisetsuzan mountains for another trip — there's always a reason to come back.
 For a different perspective, consider Osaka as well.
 Travelers who enjoy this often also love Okinawa.